 Making sustainable investments is becoming increasingly popular — especially among Hollywood's finest.
 For the last several years, known climate activist and Titanic star, Leonardo DiCaprio, has been investing in various small environmentally-focused start-ups, and at end of 2020, Meghan Markle decided to invest in a Los Angeles-based vegan coffee company.

-Here are seven celebrities who have put their money where their mouths are by investing in socially-conscious companies.
+Here are eight celebrities who have put their money where their mouths are by investing in socially-conscious companies.
 We definitely need more stars like these.

 Not only is Pharrell "happy," but he's also eco-friendly!
 The former N.E.R.D. singer and hat aficionado is an owner and investor in Bionic Yarn, a New York-based textile company that focuses on upcycling discarded materials, according to NME.
 The company sells and produces fabric made from of recycled plastic bottles.